caspersimon/e-learning/assets/markdown_files/fcp_trial/reset_trial.md

 *Manual reset*:
 1. Open Finder
 2. On the menu bar, click *Go > Library*
-3. Find and open the folder named "Application Support"
+3. Find and open the folder named 'Application Support'
 4. Press the key combination **⌘ + ⇧ + .**  (*Command + Shift + dot* ).
 This will reveal hidden files.
 5. Find the file named _.ffuserdata_ and delete it.